 - 2 garlic cloves

-- 1 - 2 tbsp fresh red chilli or to taste
+- 1 - 2 tablespoon fresh red chilli or to taste

 - Preheat the oven to 400F / 200 C/ 180 fan.

-- Place the cauliflower florets and chicken skin side up in a deep roasting tray and toss with 1.5 tbsp of olive oil and about 1/4 tsp of sea salt flakes.
+- Place the cauliflower florets and chicken skin side up in a deep roasting tray and toss with 1.5 tablespoon of olive oil and about ¼ teaspoon of sea salt flakes.
 Cook for 30 minutes.

-Add the tomato paste, chopped tomatoes, stock, 1/4 tsp salt (or to taste remembering that you’ve seasoned the chicken and cauliflower too) and optional pumpkin puree if adding and simmer for 5 minutes.
+- Add the tomato paste, chopped tomatoes, stock, ¼ teaspoon salt (or to taste remembering that you’ve seasoned the chicken and cauliflower too) and optional pumpkin puree if adding and simmer for 5 minutes.

 - Remove the chicken and cauliflower from the tray.
 Add the tomato curry paste mix to the tray.
 Place the chicken back in the tray skin side up.
 Cook for 30 minutes.